Government Shutdown

 What is the impact on federal housing loans?

 The Federal Housing Administration (FHA) will stop insuring some new mortgages and the Department of Housing and Urban Development (HUD) will stop processing some new loans.
 The Department of Agriculture (USDA) will also stop new loan and loan guarantee activity.
-The VA will continue to guarantee home loans.
+The VA will continue to guarantee home loans and existing loans are not affected.

 What is the impact on disaster relief efforts?